-Revolutionizing and Nurturing Authentic Furniture Design
+Bernhardt Design Revolutionizing and Nurturing Authentic Furniture Design

-Since the onset of his career, Jerry Helling, president and creative director of Bernhardt Design, has elevated the company from a family-run wooden furniture business to an internationally acclaimed design brand with a conscious.
-Celebrating his 25th anniversary with Bernhardt, Helling has accomplished much for the future of streamlined furniture design.
+Since the onset of his career, Jerry Helling, president, and creative director of Bernhardt Design, has elevated the company from a family-run wooden furniture business to an internationally acclaimed design brand with a conscious.
+Celebrating his 25th anniversary with Bernhardt, Jerry Helling has accomplished much for the future of streamlined furniture design.

 “There’s no particular formula I use to find great designers; I am just attracted to really talented people…not necessarily furniture designers, either.
 They are typically photographers, fashion designer, artists, or the like.
 This allows a fresh perspective and approach to design.”

-Bernhardt remains a family-owned business, one with a history of being lovingly committed to community and environmental welfare.
-Helling himself holds an even deeper conviction to maintaining design authenticity and nurturing young talent.
-One initiative dear to his heart is Be Original Americas, a program created to educate consumers and designers on why we should concern ourselves with original design, which is not limited to furniture design or apparel design or art, but is an architectural, museum and music issue, as well.
+Bernhardt remains a family-owned business, one with a history of being lovingly committed to the community and environmental welfare.
+Jerry Helling himself holds an even deeper conviction for maintaining design authenticity and nurturing young talent.
+One initiative dear to his heart is Be Original Americas, a program created to educate consumers and designers on why we should concern ourselves with the original design, which is not limited to furniture design or apparel design or art but is an architectural, museum and music issue, as well.

-On a similar note, Helling is part of a handful of programs for design students and young designers just starting out, including Tools for School initiative, Contempto and The Carrot Concept in El Salvador, yet his self-proclaimed favorite project, ICFF Studio, is based in Los Angeles County at the Art Center College of Design in Pasadena.
+On a similar note, Jerry Helling is part of a handful of programs for design students and young designers just starting out, including Tools for School initiative, Contempto and The Carrot Concept in El Salvador, yet his self-proclaimed favorite project, ICFF Studio, is based in Los Angeles County at the Art Center College of Design in Pasadena.
 Here, students gain professional hands-on experience such as seeing a product from conception to completion then through the sales and marketing process, and, finally, to retail.

 Furniture by Bernhardt Design is available locally at Twentieth in Los Angeles as well Hive Modern.
-Outside of growing the company’s brand, Helling desires to encourage the design community to strive for accountability and originality to preserve and protect the industry as well as nurture and protect talent.
+Outside of growing the company’s brand, Jerry Helling desires to encourage the design community to strive for accountability and originality to preserve and protect the industry as well as nurture and protect talent.